Automation Examples

 Simple examples of using automation to install the platform.

-Note: Always use the automation recipes for the major product version that you're using.
+Note: Always use the automation recipes for the major product version that you are using.

 Table of Contents